 Ehlers-Danlos syndrome is caused by an abnormality in one of the genes that controls the production of connective tissue.
 There are 6 major types (with widely varying severity) involving different genes and causing slightly different changes.
 The result is abnormally fragile connective tissue, which causes problems in joints and bones and may weaken internal organs.

 Children with Ehlers-Danlos syndrome usually have very flexible joints.
-Some develop small, hard, round lumps under the skin, a chest deformity, a humpback with an abnormal curve of the spine (kyphoscoliosis), or a clubfoot (see Limb and Joint Defects).
+Some develop small, hard, round lumps under the skin, a chest deformity, a humpback with an abnormal curve of the spine (kyphoscoliosis), or a clubfoot (see page Limb and Joint Defects).
 Most adults have flat feet.
 The skin can be stretched up to several inches but returns to its normal position when released.

 Ehlers-Danlos syndrome may alter the body’s response to injuries.
 Minor injuries may result in wide gaping wounds.
 Although these wounds usually do not bleed excessively, they leave wide scars.
 Sprains and dislocations develop frequently.

 In a small number of children with Ehlers-Danlos syndrome, the blood clots poorly.
 Bleeding from minor wounds may be difficult to stop.

 The intestines can bulge through the abdominal wall (called a hernia), and abnormal outpouchings (diverticula) can develop in the intestine.
 Rarely, a fragile intestine bleeds or ruptures (perforates).
 Sometimes weak tissue in a heart valve causes the valve to leak.